Drug Abuse Treatment

 Drug abuse treatment plans not only help addicts detoxify in a safe environment but also assist them through all stages of the recovery process.

-In 2009, the Substance Abuse and Mental Health Services Administration (SAMHSA) estimated that 23.5 million people at least 12 years of age needed drug abuse treatment.
-Drug abuse treatment plans not only help addicts detoxify in a safe environment but also assist them through all stages of the recovery process.
+In 2015, the Substance Abuse and Mental Health Services Administration (SAMHSA) estimated that nearly 22 million people at least 12 years of age needed substance abuse treatment.1 Drug abuse treatment plans not only help addicts detoxify in a safe environment but also assist them through all stages of the recovery process.2

 The individual’s history of drug abuse, severity of abuse, physical and mental health, and personal traits should be taken into account when developing the treatment plan.
-Likewise, the plan should be altered throughout the recovery process according to the individual’s progress in treatment.
-Drug Abuse Treatment Quiz question 1
+Likewise, the plan should be altered throughout the recovery process according to the individual’s progress in treatment.2

 Diagnosing a Substance Abuse Problem

 Diagnosing a drug addiction does not solely depend on determining the physical manifestations of the drug addict.
 Instead, medical professionals use a series of both physical and behavioral diagnostic criteria to determine if you have an addiction.
-These criteria include:
+These criteria include (but are not limited to):3

 - Inability to cease using drugs.